Navashakthi/Custom-ML-Model-and-Container-with-AWS-Sagemaker/README.md

 ### **7. Integration with GitLab**
 - **CI/CD Pipeline**: The entire workflow is integrated with a GitLab CI/CD pipeline, which automates the process of training, building Docker images, and deploying the model.
 This ensures continuous integration and deployment, allowing for rapid iteration and deployment of model updates.

-### **Summary**
-This workflow demonstrates a comprehensive and automated approach to building, training, and deploying a custom CNN model using AWS services, Docker, and GitLab CI/CD.
-By leveraging these tools, the workflow ensures scalability, reproducibility, and efficient management of the model lifecycle, from development to production deployment.

 ## Prerequisites
 Before running this pipeline, ensure you have the following prerequisites: